projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

     <img src="./ready_set_go_images/16_led.jpg" width="650" height="auto" />
 </div><br>

 16. Connect the Ohm resister to the female end of a female-male jumper wire.
-This is so you have a little more wiggle room, but not necessarily mandatory for funcitonality.connect the jumper wire end to the negative rail next to the **GND** wire and the Ohm resistor end in the same row as the **negative leg** (the right leg).
+Connect the male end of this wire to the female end of the jumper wire that is in row 6 on the negative column.
+Connect the jumper wire end to the negative rail next to the **GND** wire and the Ohm resistor end in the same row as the **negative leg** (the right leg).
+If you have trouble with this wording, feel free to refer to the last images in this section for reference.

 <div class=mdImage align=center>
     <img src="./ready_set_go_images/17_led.jpg" width="650" height="auto" />